mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 #> [6,] 0.9778791 0.9998792 0.7273099
 ```

 With this in place, we now need a function that deals with our incidence matrix data but simulates missigness at random.
 This only requires a single argument to change from our last function.
-Specifically, all we need to do is remove the `prob=lookup_dat$prob` argument from the line beginning with `sub_samp` and we're ready to go.
+Specifically, all we need to do is remove the `prob = lookup_dat$prob` argument from the line beginning with `sub_samp` and we're ready to go.

 ```r